 College Policies and Procedures

-Students must agree to abide by all College and Kingston University Policies and procedures.
+Students must agree to abide by all College and University College of Osteopathy Policies and procedures.

 Requirements for Graduation

 Requirements for the Degree and Licentiate in Acupuncture certificate being issued are that the student has completed the weekly clinical practice of the third year and has:

 - Obtained insurance for Public Liability and Professional Indemnity

 - Provided evidence of the relevant Local Authority registration

 - Demonstrated satisfactory clinical competence with respect to diagnosis, treatment planning, treatment skills, sensitivity to patients and patient management

 - Carried out the minimum number of treatments under supervision and observation of treatments